MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-in-both-bash-and-powershell.md

 ms.custom: devx-track-azurecli
 keywords: azure,
 ---
-# Write Azure CLI commands for both Bash and PowerShell
+# Write Azure CLI commands for both Bash and PowerShell environments

 Azure CLI commands can be executed in both [Bash](https://opensource.com/resources/what-bash) and [PowerShell](/powershell/scripting/overview) environments.
 However, there are subtile scripting  and line continuation character differences.
 This tutorial will teach you how to create your first Azure Storage Account and format Azure CLI parameter values for both environments.

 ## Prerequisites

+* You have completed the prerequisites for step one.
-* You will need a resource group with `contributor` permissions to complete this tutorial step.
+* You have access to a resource group with `contributor` permissions.

 ## Create a storage account